ChunchuSrinivas/simple-java-maven-app/README.md

 This is to check Jenkins CI CD pipeline via poll scm till Docker push to ECR

-This is to check and record the task.
+This is to check and record the DevOps task.